 - Physical boundaries

-Children be taught manners so they can behave appropriately with regards to physical boundaries.
+Children are taught manners so they can behave appropriately with regards to physical boundaries.
 This is especially important as children at this age start to be independent and parents may not be with them as much.
 Examples include being clothed before leaving the washroom, sitting properly in public and teaching them not to touch others’ private parts, and neither can others touch theirs.

 - How to agree or disagree